A Simple and Accurate Network for Hydrogen and Carbon Chemistry in the ISM: Additional Plots and Discussions for Code Test and Comparison

-In addition to the grain assisted recombinations, dust grains can also affect the gas phase chemistry by grain surface reactions \citep{Hollenbach2009}.
-This includes the formation of $\mr{OH}$ and $\mr{H_2O}$ on the surface of dust grains, and the freeze out of molecules such as $\CO$ and $\mr{H_2O}$ on dust grains in cold and shielded regions.
+In addition to the grain-assisted recombinations, dust grains can also affect the gas-phase chemistry by grain surface reactions \citep{Hollenbach2009}.
+This includes the formation of $\mr{OH}$ and $\mr{H_2O}$ on the surface of dust grains, and the freeze-out of molecules such as $\CO$ and $\mr{H_2O}$ on dust grains in cold and shielded regions.
 Figures \ref{fig:species_all_SR} and \ref{fig:Ni_all_SR} show the comparisons of the chemical abundances with and without the grain surface reactions.
 The formation of $\mr{OH}$ and $\mr{H_2O}$ on grains results in a higher $\OHx$ and $\CO$ abundances at $n=1000~\mr{cm^{-3}}$ and $A_V < 1$.
-The freeze out can greatly reduce the abundances of $\CO$ and other species at $A_V\gtrsim 2$.
-Since the $\CO$ abundance is still low in regions that are affected by formation of $\mr{OH}$ and $\mr{H_2O}$ on grains, and the freeze out depends on the grain size distribution, which is very uncertain in dense and shielded clouds, we do not include grain surface reaction in our network.
-Ideally the effect of freeze-out on carbon bearing species should be calibrated with observations of diffuse and dense clouds as was done with oxygen bearing species in \citet{Hollenbach2009, Hollenbach2012} and \citet{Sonnentrucker2015}.
+The freeze-out can greatly reduce the abundances of $\CO$ and other species at $A_V\gtrsim 2$.
+Since the $\CO$ abundance is still low in regions that are affected by the formation of $\mr{OH}$ and $\mr{H_2O}$ on grains, and the freeze-out depends on the grain size distribution, which is very uncertain in dense and shielded clouds, we do not include grain surface reaction in our network.
+Ideally, the effect of freeze-out on carbon bearing species should be calibrated with observations of diffuse and dense clouds as was done with oxygen-bearing species in \citet{Hollenbach2009, Hollenbach2012} and \citet{Sonnentrucker2015}.